ConnorBP/pokemon-git-tracker/README.md

 # pokemon-git-tracker
 Tracks local github commits and notifes a shared group channel about the changes with a fun random pokemon attachment.

-## things we wawnna use for the OS class project:
+## things we wanna use for the OS class project:

  - Rust
  - Shell scripts